GlorytoAlmightyGod/let_me_SEE_freely/README.md

 IF the machine executes various processes in a rule-based ordered way, THEN many problems can be fixed without making it do MUCH things. less conditions, less instructions, clear instructions, less exceptions.

+many things are good enough if known once BUT do i not need to give myself the freedom to know it 3 times??? from having not a single clue with a fearfull attitude surrounding it's existence to i myself will say "what else is there in it?" how much energy can it take from me after all?